Richard Strange: Acting

-Strange has worked as an actor since 1984, appearing extensively on stage, in films and on television.
+Richard Strange has worked as an actor since 1984, appearing on stage, in films and on television.
 His film appearances include Batman by Tim Burton, Mona Lisa by Neil Jordan, Robin Hood Prince of Thieves, and Gangs of New York by Martin Scorsese.
 He can be seen in the Harmony Korine film Mister Lonely, playing the part of Abraham Lincoln, and in the film Inkheart, with Helen Mirren and Paul Bettany.
 He can also be seen in the final Harry Potter film, Harry Potter and The Deathly Hallows Part 2 under the directorship of David Yates.
-In summer 2011 he was cast in the British film Theatre of Dreams alongside Brian Cox.
+In summer 2011, he was cast in the British film Theatre of Dreams alongside Brian Cox.
 He has been in TV programmes Men Behaving Badly, Trial and Retribution, The Bill, Footballers Wives and Lovejoy.

 Between 1989 and 1990 Strange toured the world with a production of Hamlet, directed by Yuri Lyubimov.
 He played a gravedigger, one of the players and the ghost.

-Between 1995 and 1997 Strange played a butler in more than 50 episodes of the German primetime TV show "Gottschalks Haus-Party" and fought WWE's The Undertaker in one episode.
+Between 1995 and 1997 Strange played a butler in more than 50 episodes of the German primetime TV show Gottschalks Haus-Party and fought WWE's The Undertaker in one episode.

 Throughout 2004-07 Strange worked with Marianne Faithfull on the Tom Waits/William Burroughs/Robert Wilson collaboration The Black Rider, singing and acting in this stage musical in theatres in London, San Francisco, Sydney and Los Angeles.

+In 2025 Strange starred in the short film Prince of Tears, co-starring Mary Woodvine, and directed by Solomon Bowden.